University of Sydney’s Mental Health Month: Engage, Empower, Elevate

 The programme, lasting a month, focuses on empowerment and reducing stigma.

-The ultimate goal is to create an where mental illness is not only understood and accepted but also supported.
+The ultimate goal is to create an environment where mental illness is not only understood and accepted but also supported.

 Drawing on decades of experience in student support, the University of Sydney is well-equipped to coordinate such an initiative.

-As part of the initiative, students could consider attending workshops, in group discussions, or taking advantage of counselling services.
+As part of the initiative, students could consider attending workshops, engaging in group discussions, or taking advantage of counselling services.

 Previous participants have found these resources extremely beneficial.